richard-unterberg/squeezer/README.md

-# TypeScript + React + Vike
-## feat.
-Tailwind CSS + ESLint + Prettier)

-An SSR-ready vite-react starter with vike and my usual friends tailwind and lucide-icons 😙.
+# squeez
+## browser based wav to mp3 converter

+Tired of searching for a reliable WAV to MP3 converter that doesn't come with limitations or require registrations?
+So was I. That's why I created this hassle-free solution to help you seamlessly convert your audio files in the browser. 🌊

-Features:
+### Features:
-- vike (vite + ssr)
-- Tailwind CSS
-- SPA + SSR
+- Convert WAV to MP3
-- Fontsource
+- Download converted file
-- Custom Tailwind Theme Hook
-- Lucide Icons
-- ES6 Path Aliases (#components, #renderer)
-- Github-pages workflow
-- React Streaming enabled
-- Full Dev Setup
+- No file size limit
-  - ESLint
+- No registration required
-  - Prettier + Prettier Sort Imports
-  - Husky + lint-staged
-  - editorconfig
+- No ads
+- No server required (Developers)

-Coming soon:
+### Coming soon:
-- Client Side Fetching Example
-- Server Side Fetching Example
+- Define bitrate of output file
+- Show status of conversion
+- Override sample rate and channels

-## Usage
+## Developers

 ### Install